KirillKryukov/mumu/README.md

 When compressing the Multi-Multi-FASTA file with [naf](https://github.com/KirillKryukov/naf), the "nafnaf" extension is recommended, to indicate the presence of multiple files within the archive.

-## Example application - Compression
+## Example application - compressing related genomes

-Suppose we have a set of related genomes, for example, 1,697 genomes of Helicobacter pylori.
+Suppose we have a set of related genomes, for example, 1,697 genomes of <i>Helicobacter pylori</i>.
 Uncompressed they occupy 2.8 GB in FASTA format.
 Compressed one by one using gzip results in a 804 MB set of files.
 A better compressor, such as [naf](https://github.com/KirillKryukov/naf), brings the size down to 675 MB.